-Neglect is neglect, whichever way you choose to look at it.
-I remember a conversation that took place between myself and a Senior Consultant when I went to get my cerebral palsy diagnosis.
+Neglect is neglect, whichever way you look at it.
+I remember a conversation that took place between myself and a senior consultant when I went to get my cerebral palsy diagnosis.

-A relationship between a parent and child are based on trust, it’s what all relationships are based on.
+As a child you trust, it’s what you do.
+That is never something you look to question.
+A relationship between a parent and child are based on trust.
 Trust, a little word with a big impact that makes us feel loved, makes us feel worthy and cared for.

 A word that signifies to the child that their parents will do their best for them no matter what.
 After all these years, I need to choose a different thinking that serves me better.